-Complaint Case Closure.
-The Director of Enforcement may recommend closure of a complaint case if itthat falls within the Commission's jurisdiction, but where closure rather than initiating probable cause proceedings would better serve the interest of justice.
-Cause for closure under this provision includes but is not limited to the Enforcement Director's finding that the violation was de minimus; further prosecution of the complaint case would not further the purpose of the law; the provision of law at issue was struck down by a court of competent jurisdiction; or the respondent came into full compliance with a reporting obligation prior to the Enforcement Director's initiating an investigation.
-If the Executive Director concurs with the Director of Enforcement's recommendation, the Executive Director of Enforcement will notify the Commission in a monthly quarterly report pursuant to Section 4(DE).
+Case Closure.
+The Director of Enforcement may recommend closure of a case that falls within the Commission's jurisdiction, where closure rather than initiating probable cause proceedings would better serve the interest of justice.
+Cause for closure under this provision includes but is not limited to the Enforcement Director's finding that the violation was de minimus; further prosecution of the case would not further the purpose of the law; the provision of law at issue was struck down by a court of competent jurisdiction; or the respondent came into full compliance with a reporting obligation prior to the Enforcement Director's initiating an investigation.
+If the Executive Director concurs with the Director of Enforcement's recommendation, the Director of Enforcement will notify the Commission in a quarterly report pursuant to Section 4(E).
 A closed case may be reopened only pursuant to Section 4(F) above.